nikosLab/multimeterStand/tasks.md

 - [ ] 27.
 Assemble multimeterTiltBracketFluke101 and test
 - [ ] 28.
 Get photos from multimeterTiltBracketFluke101
 - [ ] 29.
 3D-print new version 101 bracket with cable opening
+- [ ] 30.
+Get photo for all my multimeters